-It is easy to get caught up in the news of the day or form a bias based on an article or video you saw that says economic conditions are good/bad for a country/currency.
+It is easy to get caught up in the news of the day or to form a bias based on an article you read that says economic conditions are good or bad for a particular country or currency.

-The long-term fundamental outlook doesn't matter when you are day trading.
+The long-term fundamental outlook is irrelevant when you are day trading.
 Your only goal is to implement your strategy, no matter which direction it tells you to trade.
-"Bad" investments can go up temporarily, and good investments can go down in the short-term.
+Bad investments can go up temporarily, and good investments can go down in the short-term.

-Fundamentals have absolutely nothing to do with short-term price movements...so don't even bother looking at fundamental analysis while day trading.
-It will not serve you well, and any long-term biases could cause you to deviate from your trading plan (discussed next).
-Your trading plan--and the strategies it contains--give you an edge in the market and prevent you from gambling.
+Fundamentals have absolutely nothing to do with short-term price movements, so don't even look at fundamental analysis while day trading.
+Any long-term biases can only cause you to deviate from your trading plan.
+Your trading plan and the strategies it contains give you an edge in the market and prevent you from gambling.

-Everything discussed so far should be included in a trading plan.
-A trading plan is a written document that outlines exactly how what and when you will day trade.
+A trading plan is a written document that outlines your strategy.
+It defines how, what, and when you will day trade.

-Your plan should outline your risk management rules, discussed above.
+Your plan should outline your risk management rules.

-Your plan should also outline exactly how you will enter and exit trades, for both winners and losers.
+It also should outline exactly how you will enter and exit trades for both winners and losers.

 If you don't have a trading plan, you are gambling.
-Create a trading plan and test it for profitability in a demo account before utilizing it with real money.
+Create a trading plan and test it for profitability in a demo account before trying it with real money.

-The forex market has very low barriers to entry, making it one of the most accessible day trading markets in the world.
-If you have a computer, an internet connection, and several hundred dollars, you can theoretically start day trading.
-Just because it is easy to start trading doesn't mean it is easy to make a profit, though.
-There are tons of pitfalls new forex day traders face.
-Here are 10 common mistakes you want to avoid, as these are the main reasons many new traders fail.
+The forex, or foreign exchange market, has low barriers to entry, making it one of the world's most accessible day trading markets.
+If you have a computer, an internet connection, and a few hundred dollars, theoretically you can start day trading.
+That doesn't make it easy to make a profit, though.
+Before you take the plunge, consider these 10 common mistakes you must avoid, as they are the main reasons new traders fail.